Chibale Zambia: the local cults

 The local, peripheral cults

 Chibale Zambia: the local cults.
-Peripheral (non-central) spirit possession came up already in the 19th century, possibly connected to Mashabe possession.
-In any case, it came up in the first half of the 1910s (Moba possession).
-In these types of possession, the interests of the individual possessed are more prominent than the communal interests.
-Both Mashabe and Moba cults came from outside the Lala region.
-They seem to have gone through a process of Lalafication through which they gradually gained central cult characteristics.
+Peripheral (non-central) spirit possession emerged as early as the 19th century, possibly connected to Mashabe possession.
+In any case, it appeared in the first half of the 1910s (Moba possession).
+In these types of possession, the interests of the individual spirit-possessed are more prominent than the communal interests.
+Both Mashabe and Moba cults originated from outside the Lala region.
+They seem to have undergone a process of Lalafication, through which they gradually acquired characteristics of the central cults.

-The Fetulo period saw the decline of small-scale and large-scale crises caused by the raids in the Mapunde and Mwana kubuta periods.
-And, christian denominations, notably Jehovah’s Witnesses, started to have more followers.
-Cults of affliction, spirit possession and other manifestations of the older local cults decreased in influence.
-This reached a low point in the 1960s.
+The Fetulo period saw a decline in small-scale and large-scale crises such as those experienced during the Mapunde and Mwana kubuta periods.
+And, christian denominations, notably Jehovah’s Witnesses, began to gain more followers.
+Cults of affliction, spirit possession, and other manifestations of the older local cults decreased in influence, reaching a low point in the 1960s.

 Resurgence in the 1970s

-During the 1970s, the number of christians declined and a new cult of affliction rose, one with much influence.
-The appearance of Mwami possession cult groups in Chibale caused a revitalisation of two older possession types, Kaluwe and Ciwila.
-Rituals, organisation and music, particularly of Ciwila, were gradually absorbed into the ‘Mwami model’.
-This could be witnessed explicitly in the ritual in which the Ciwila mediums were of prime importance, the Ipupo.
+During the 1970s, the number of christians declined, and a new cult of affliction rose, one with significant influence.
+The appearance of Mwami possession cult groups in Chibale caused a revitalisation of two older possession types: Kaluwe and Ciwila.
+Rituals, organisation, and music, particularly of Ciwila, were gradually absorbed into the ‘Mwami model’.
+This was explicitly evidenced in the ritual where Ciwila mediums were of prime importance, the Ipupo.
 See the series of articles Fighting with songs.
-Mwami mediums also performed some of the functions of the older central, chiefly cult like for instance first fruit rituals.
+Mwami mediums also performed some of the functions of the older central, chiefly cult, such as first fruit rituals.

 A complex combination of older and newer cults

 Chibale Zambia: the local cults.
 In the 1990s, the area developed a more local economy with relative prosperity for more people.
-This caused or rather: was the next ‘cycle’.
-A diminishing of (the importance of) spirit possession and an increase of christianity, up to 90%, of the population.
+This caused, or rather: was, the next ‘cycle’: a diminishing of (the importance of) spirit possession and an increase in christianity, up to 90%, of the population.

 This extremely concise impression of developments in the local cults is not sufficient to express the complexity of change processes.
 Let’s try to shed another light by telling the same story in other words.

-Once there was an ecological cult.
-It formed the model for an ancestral cult that came later and in which a cult of specialists (further) developed.
+Once, there was an ecological cult.
+It formed the model for an ancestral cult that came later, in which a cult of specialists (further) developed.
 The resultant of the dynamics between both cults formed a model for the next cult, the chiefly cult.
-It came up when one clan successfully established hegemony of some sort.
-It was modelled on the two previous cults.
-But it also held a dominant position towards them, thus changing them and changing itself.
+It emerged when one clan successfully established hegemony of some sort.
+It was modelled on the two previous cults, but also held a dominant position towards them, thus changing them and itself.
 Sometime during this dynamic process, the chief’s power diminished due to external circumstances.
-On the one hand this led to a resurgence of the two transformed older cults.
+On the one hand, this led to a resurgence of the two transformed older cults.
 On the other hand, it led to the emergence of externally derived possession cults of another nature: cults of affliction.

 The situation in the 1980s

-This process started changing when a new cult came up, possibly itself the product of the localisation and ‘centralisation’ of a cult of affliction in the Copperbelt regions: the Lamba, Lima and Lenje areas.
-Though partly working as a cult of affliction, it also fulfilled functions of the old local central cults.
+This process started changing when a new cult emerged, possibly itself the product of the localisation and ‘centralisation’ of a cult of affliction in the Copperbelt regions: the Lamba, Lima, and Lenje areas.
+Though partly functioning as a cult of affliction, it also fulfilled functions of the old local central cults.
 It revitalised the older possession cults and the remnants of the older local, central cults.
 At the same time this gave rise to tensions between them.

 Local cults and the history of music